Exclusive: Family of young children whose human remains found in suitcases are in Asia

 Vaaelua said the investigation had been difficult for officers and detectives at the Counties Manukau Police Department, but that they had a duty to the relatives of the children who were still unaware of the devastating situation.

-"I really feel for the families of these victims and right here right now there are relatives that aren't aware that their loved ones have deceased," Vaaelua said.
+"I really feel for the families of these victims and right here, right now there are relatives that aren't aware that their loved ones have deceased," Vaaelua said.

 "As for the investigation team there are a number of them that are parents.
 This is no easy investigation and no matter how long or how many years you serve and investigate horrific cases like this it's never an easy task.
 I myself am a parent of young kids but we have a job to do."